 Headquartered in Banglore, MPL recently started its business operations in the United States after spending over two years in Indonesia.
+If you as a founder are looking to register your own small-scale business, check out the best llc services from here.
 The latest funding round has granted the company Unicorn status – becoming the second Indian gaming startup to do be worth more than $1 billion.

 The latest series of funding was led by Legatum Capital and some existing investors including Sequoia, SIG, RTP Global, Go-Ventures, Moore Strategic Ventures, Play Ventures, Base Partners, Telstra Ventures, and Founders Circle Capital.
 It is unclear how much money MPL raised in its latest round of funding, but as per a source from VentureBeat, the company has managed to raise $150 Million.